Easy Pose

 Step Five

-Lift your chest up, lengthening both sides of your torso up as well.
+Lift your chest up, lengthening both sides of your torso as well.
 Pull your shoulders back, then let the shoulders drop down.

 Keep your shoulder blades tucked into your back.
 Remember that it's the chest that should come slightly forward, not the ribs.
 Let the backs of your hands rest on your lap.
 You can also place your hands on your knees with the palms turned up or down.